ihateblueb/aster/README.md

 | Uploading drive files         | Not started     |                                                                                                                                        |
 | Processing drive files        | Not started     |                                                                                                                                        |
 | Processing remote files       | Not started     |                                                                                                                                        |

+## TODO

+- handle robots.txt from backend, generate from config
+- favicons